hlship/threaded-conversation/README.md

 * NPC-directed quips have no trait; these can be queued up and are output when the NPC has no immediate response

 Quips are usually limited to a particular NPC; `($Quip supplies $NPC)` establishes which NPC, or NPCs, are associated with a quip.
-Otherwise (and this is rare), the quip is available to any NPC.
+Otherwise, the quip is available to any NPC.

 The part that makes threaded conversation truly _threaded_, is that most quips aren't available at the start of the conversation; they are structured to follow after some prior quip.

+Frequently, you only need to mark quips that represent a change in subject as supplying an NPC; since only that NPC can access the initial quip, only that NPC will have access to any subsequent quips in the thread.

 ## Quip Ordering